Brian’s Story

 3% of American men have experienced an attempted or completed rape.
 A survivor speaks out: “I want young Black men to know that they are not alone.”

-Starting at the age of 5, Brian was repeatedly sexually abused by a trusted, older family member who used coercion, emotional abuse, and grooming to facilitate the abuse.
+Brian Johns was repeatedly sexually abused by a trusted older family member, starting at the age of five.
+The perpetrator used coercion, emotional abuse, and grooming to facilitate the abuse.

-Brian remembered feeling ashamed after his family learned of the abuse.
-He couldn’t help but believe he was responsible for the emotions of those around him.
-Today, he reminds people that it’s okay to be angry when they learn that a loved one has been sexually abused but that it’s vital to put the survivor’s emotions and needs first.
+After his family learned of the abuse, Brian remembers feeling ashamed and responsible for the emotions of those around him.
+He suggests that loved-ones remember that it is OK to be angry when you learn that someone you care about has been sexually abused, but it is vital to remember to put the survivor’s emotions and needs first.

-Like many men and boys who survive sexual abuse, Brian faced a specific set of challenges, including self-blame, difficulty in relationships, and concerns about sexual orientation.
-“I felt ashamed for years,” he acknowledged, “because not all of what I experienced was painful.
+As many men and boys who are survivors of sexual abuse do, Brian faced a specific set of challenges, including self-blame, difficulty in relationships, and concerns about sexual orientation.
+“I felt ashamed for years because not all of what I experienced was painful.
 When you’re exposed to such sexual activity in your formative years, it complicates so many things.”

 When Brian isn’t writing, he works as a substitute teacher and finds joy in immersing himself in art.
-A gifted singer, he loves all genres of music but holds a special affinity for soul music.
+He is a singer and focuses on soul music as well as other genres.